awesome-workshop/docker-singularity-hats/_episodes/09-docker-cvmfs.md

 /opt/cms/entrypoint.sh: line 7: /cvmfs/cms.cern.ch/cmsset_default.sh: No such file or directory
 ~~~
 {: .output}

+Nevertheless, these apparently work in Windows.
+They still print the error messages above, but the container is still able to mount CVMFS.
+This image hasn't been tested on Linux recently.

 Current downsides to these images:
 1. If the mounting of CVMFS fails the image immediately exits.
 You must change the entrypoint in order to debug the issue.